Dallas Holm

 Dallas Holm (born November 5, 1948) is an American singer-songwriter of Christian music, whose musical ministry has spanned almost four decades.
 His 1977 live album, with the group Praise, featured his best known song, "Rise Again".

-The group consisted of Dallas Holm on acoustic guitar and vocals, Tim and Ladonna Johnson on keyboards and vocals, as well as Randy Adams on bass.
+The group consisted of Dallas Holm on acoustic guitar and vocals, Tim and Ladonna Johnson on keyboards and vocals, and Randy Adams on bass.
 Holm's influence has been greatest in contemporary Christian music.
 While he has had several hit singles in CCM, he is best known for "Rise Again", which is about the resurrection of Jesus.
 Over the course of Holm's career, he has performed many styles of music including adult contemporary, country, blues, reggae and pop-rock.

 Holm remains active as the director of praise ministries and is a member of the Christian Motorcyclists Association.

 History

 Holm, a native of Minnesota, was inspired by Elvis Presley and the Byrds when he was growing up and, while in high school, was a member of a rock band.
 After Holm came to faith in 1965 at the age of 16, he desired to combine his music with his newfound faith.
 He started writing his own Christian songs around this time performing them in jails, churches and in street ministry.
 During the late 60s, Holm was a member of a Christian group called the Tri-Tones who made an album entitled I Saw the Light released by the Universal Audio Corp.
 He expanded his use of music while he was a youth pastor in the Dallas-Ft.
 Worth area.
 Holm's music eventually caught the attention of David Wilkerson, author of The Cross and the Switchblade, and became a part of Wilkerson's traveling crusades.